Exam Policies for Medical Students

 NBME exams will be administered in the afternoon, due to a pattern of NBME technical difficulties.
 Students are expected to report for their exams per the start time provided by their clerkships.
 End times provided are approximate, based on starting the exam on time without any complications.
 NBME technical difficulties, personal laptop issues, and/or weather issues have the potential to substantially delay examination end times; students should take this into account when scheduling travel (flights or any other travel arrangements) after examinations.
 While it is the rare occurrence, NBME online difficulties have delayed end times by over 4 hours.
 The school does not guarantee end times and will not reimburse or reschedule a student who misses an airline flight due to an extended NBME end time.

 Prior to testing, students are required to follow certification procedures as provided on the Alumni Medical Library website.

 Pre-certification is an important step in preparing for the NBME exams as it helps identify potential software conflicts and issues prior to the exam, and visiting the Library Help Desk after failing a certification allows our Library staff to troubleshoot these in advance of the exam.

-Failure to certify your computer prior to the administration of an NBME exam may result in not being able to take the exam on the scheduled date and the student may receive corresponding professionalism comments/evaluations, that may adversely impact their overall grade.
+Students who fail to certify their computer prior to the administration of an NBME exam may be unable to take the exam on the scheduled date and the student which may affect their overall grade.